JafarJ/BasicRestAPI/README.md

 ## Access through Postman

-If you want to access the API through a Dev tool like https://www.postman.com/ follow the instructions. *Everything you´ll receive will be in JSON format.*
+If you want to access the API through a Dev tool like https://www.postman.com/ follow the instructions. *This will be expecting your conection.php file to be properly set up with your db and credentials.
+Everything you´ll receive will be in JSON format.*

 * Add your local or live URL under the "PHP" folder as the request URL
 * For *reading* existing tables get to "/php/list_tables.php" and add param "dbname" with value "glytchwa_tamrestapi"